microsoft/promptflow/docs/how-to-guides/develop-a-tool/create-custom-llm-tool.md

 ## How to create a custom LLM tool
 Here we use [an existing tool package](https://github.com/microsoft/promptflow/tree/main/examples/tools/tool-package-quickstart/my_tool_package) as an example.
 If you want to create your own tool, please refer to [create and use tool package](create-and-use-tool-package.md).

-1. Develop tool code like in [this example](https://github.com/microsoft/promptflow/blob/main/examples/tools/tool-package-quickstart/my_tool_package/tools/tool_with_custom_llm_type.py).
+1. Develop the tool code as in [this example](https://github.com/microsoft/promptflow/blob/main/examples/tools/tool-package-quickstart/my_tool_package/tools/tool_with_custom_llm_type.py).
-- Add a `CustomConnection` input to the tool, it is used for authenticating and establishing a connection to the customized large language model.
+- Add a `CustomConnection` input to the tool, which is used to authenticate and establish a connection to the customized large language model.
-- Add a `PromptTemplate` input to the tool, it is used to pass into the customized large language model as an argument.
+- Add a `PromptTemplate` input to the tool, which serves as an argument to be passed into the customized large language model.

     ```python
     from jinja2 import Template